hansikagaidhani/ArchPal/demo/demo-v1/EXPORT_SETUP.md

 1. Fill out the startup form with student information
 2. Have a conversation with ArchPal
 3. Click the "Export Chat" button
+4. Review and accept the consent form
-4. Verify:
+5. Verify:
-   - CSV downloads correctly
-   - File appears in your Dropbox folder (if configured)
+   - Success message appears
-   - Success message shows (files are uploaded silently)
+   - Two CSV files are uploaded to Dropbox:
+     - Anonymized conversation file in `dropbox_folder_path1`
+     - Identifier file in `dropbox_folder_path2`
+   - Both files share the same `unique_id` for matching

 ## Troubleshooting